InfiniteLoopGameDev/CASIO-Python-Scripts/README.md

 ### Transferring to the calculator

 Download the `ccitt.zip` from [here](https://github.com/InfiniteLoopGameDev/CASIO-Python-Scripts/releases).
-Then exctract the archive.
+Then extract the archive.
 Plug-in your fx-9860G in USB Flash Mode.
 Copy the `ccitt` folder to the calculator.
 Note this can also be made from source using the `ccittrelease.py` script Change the following in the `image.py` file: